-Once a defendant is proven guilty, the magistrates’ court are able to give several different sentences.
-A legal advisor will be present in court to help guide the magistrates on the different sentencing options available to them, which can include:
+Once a defendant is proven guilty, the magistrates’ court is able to give several different sentences.
+A legal adviser will be present in court to help guide the magistrates on the different sentencing options available to them, which can include:

 - community punishment (where the defendant would have to partake in activities that benefit their local community)

 - a compensation fee of up to £5,000, which the defendant would have to pay to the other party involved in the case

 - ordering bailiffs to seize any goods to pay for what is owed

 - a prison sentence of up to six months (or up to 12 months in total for more than one offence)

 If, for example, a council tax bill goes unpaid, a liability order may be issued in which the magistrates’ court will arrange for the sum owed to be paid back in a number of ways, including:

 - Jobseeker’s Allowance